netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 * Additional services which are selected in the *Automatic Shipment Creation* section of the `Module configuration`_ will be added.

+.. admonition:: Note

+   The mass action only supports domestic shipments (DE → DE).
+EU and international shipments must be created manually via the order detail page.

 Shipment overview
 -----------------